Akufo-Addo's 'I'm the only wiseman' posture disgraceful - Martin Kpebu

 He was quick to add that what transpired between the Finance Ministry and Databank was a clear conflict of interest situation.

-He said the finance minister had made some profit through his private company and that of the Minister of State at the Finance Ministry, Charles Adu Boahen, being bond market specialists.
+He said the Finance Minister has made some profits through his private company and that of the Minister of State at the Finance Ministry, Charles Adu Boahen, being bond market specialists.

 "For the Finance Minister to profit at the expense of the state is what has led to the economic woes the country is experiencing," he said.

-He negated claims that the Russia-Ukraine war was responsible for the economic hardships the people of Ghana are faced with.
+He negated claims that Russia-Ukraine was responsible for the economic hardships the people of Ghana have to deal with.

 "Before Covid-19 and the Russia-Ukraine war, Ghana's economy was in dire strait," he added, saying that the government even benefitted from the Covid-19 pandemic by making some three million dollars.